python/mypy/docs/source/error_codes.rst

 Mypy can optionally display an error code such as ``[attr-defined]`` after each error message.
 Error codes serve two purposes:

-1. It's possible to silence specific error codes on a line using ``# type: ignore[code]``.
+1. It's possible to silence specific error codes on a line using ``#
+   type: ignore[code]``.
+This way you won't accidentally ignore other, potentially more serious errors.

 2. The error code can be used to find documentation about the error.
+   The next two topics (:ref:`error-code-list` and :ref:`error-codes-optional`) document the various error codes mypy can report.

 Most error codes are shared between multiple related error messages.
 Error codes may change in future mypy releases.

-The next two topics document the various error codes mypy can report.

 Displaying error codes
 ----------------------